Philippine noontime variety television shows: Sunday noontime shows

-Currently, ABS-CBN's ASAP holds the record of being the longest-running Sunday noontime variety show which began airing in 1995 when Eat Bulaga! moved to GMA Network and the Sunday noontime show Sa Linggo nAPO Sila became a weeklong noontime show.
+Currently, ABS-CBN Studios' ASAP holds the record of being the longest-running Sunday noontime variety show which will celebrate its 31st anniversary on February 5, 2026.
+It began airing on the ABS-CBN television network in 1995 when Eat Bulaga! moved to GMA and the Sunday noontime show Sa Linggo nAPO Sila became a weeklong noontime show.
 During its 22nd anniversary, ASAP surpassed GMA Supershow as the longest-running Sunday noontime variety show.
+ASAP currently airs on pay television network, Kapamilya Channel with simulcasts on Jeepney TV, A2Z, and TV5.

-Its current rival program is All-Out Sundays aired on GMA Network.
+Its current rival program is All-Out Sundays aired on GMA.
 AOS aired its pilot episode in January 2020 as a replacement to Sunday PinaSaya.

 Other popular defunct Sunday noontime variety shows include: